 L'Europeo Di Mattozzi is a lively moderately-priced restaurant that serves typical Neapolitan food and pizza.
 You'll find lots of good appetizers, typical pasta dishes, great seafood, and meats.

 Open Monday through Saturday for lunch and Thursday through Saturday for dinner.
 Closed from August 15-31 and on Saturdays in July.
-Via Campodisola 4/6/8 (between Corso Umberto and the bay).
-L'Europeo Di Mattozzi Review on Europe Travel

 Campinella is a typical inexpensive trattoria in the heart of the historic center on Via Tiburnali.
 The menu (in Italian only) is written on a board at the back of the restaurant.
-I had a tender, simply prepared octopus (pulpo) appetizer and a very good spaghetti with seafood (frutti di mare).
+You'll find a simply prepared octopus (pulpo) appetizer and a very good spaghetti with seafood (frutti di mare).
 Portions are small enough (and affordable enough) that you can comfortably eat more than one course.
 The house wine is pretty good and they also have an assortment of wines by the bottle.

 Via dei Tribunali 47, open for lunch Wednesday through Monday and dinner Wednesday through Saturday.

-Da Michele, making pizza since 1870, is claimed by many to be the best pizza in Naples and is the one in the book Eat, Pray, Love (compare prices).
+Da Michele, making pizza since 1870, is claimed by many to be the best pizza in Naples and is the one in the book "Eat, Pray, Love" (compare prices).
 Although the crust seemed too soft, the sauces were very tasty.
 They serve only two kinds of pizza - Margherita (said to be the original pizza made for Queen Margarita) and Marinara (without Mozzarella but with lots of garlic and oregano).
 It's also very economical.
 See a photo of the pizza on Europe Travel.

 Open for dinner only, Monday through Saturday, 8pm to midnight.
-Rampe San Giovanni Maggiore 1a, off Via Mezzocannone, go up the stairs where you see the Taverna dell'Arte sign.
+Rampe San Giovanni Maggiore 1a, off Via Mezzocannone; go up the stairs where you see the Taverna dell'Arte sign.

 The Sorbillo family has three pizzerias on Via Tribunali (between Via Nilo and the Church of Santa Maria del Purgatorio).
-We had a great, inexpensive wood-oven pizza at one of them but they are all said to be good.
-The menu lists many choices for pizza toppings.
-We had a good bottle of wine but the downside was that they only had plastic cups for drinking it.
+There is inexpensive wood-oven pizza and the menu lists many choices for pizza toppings.
+Have a bottle of wine but the downside is that they only have plastic cups for drinking it.

 Un Sorriso Integrale is near Piazza Bellini at Vico S Pietro a Maiella, 6, near Dante metro stop.
 Open daily, 12-4 and 6:30 - 1 but on weekends you need to call in advance, +39 081 455 026.